 Guiding or Locating Components

-Fastening Components hold together all parts of press tool as a unit.
+Fastening Components hold together all parts of the press tool as a unit.
 Like Punch Plate, Die block, All Fasteners.

 Feeding Components feed the blank or metal sheet to the stamping station.
-These components helps to increase the rate of production.[irp posts=”2730″ name=”What is Sheet Metal Stamping Process”]
+These components help to increase the rate of production.[irp posts=”2730″ name=”What is Sheet Metal Stamping Process”]

-Requirement of Press Tool Design
+The Requirement of Press Tool Design

 - Thickness of component